Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 )
 ```

-To plot Top 10 brands by product freqency, a new table was created
+To plot Top 10 brands by product frequency, a new table was created

 **BrandCounts**